RunestoneInteractive/httlads/_sources/Solver/solver.rst

 ==========================

 A lot of data science and machine learning concerns itself with optimization.
-In the business word, people are often trying to maximize profit and/or minimize costs.
+In the business world, people are often trying to maximize profit and/or minimize costs.
 In the manufacturing world, people are often trying to figure out how to make the best product while using the least amount of resources.
 Machine learning algorithms are trying to figure out how to make the best predictions